-In 1982, the US Fish and Wildlife Service (USFWS) compiled habitat information for many diadromous species to create a snapshot of the current and historic distribution in Maine that is available from the USFWS Northeast Regional Office's data website (USFWS 2013).
-The purpose of this project was to identify, based on the best available information, the current and historic geographic distribution of 12 diadromous (sea-run) fish species in Maine (alewife, American eel, American shad, Atlantic salmon, Atlantic sturgeon, Atlantic tomcod, blueback herring, rainbow smelt, sea lamprey, sea run brook trout, shortnose sturgeon, striped bass).
+In 1982, the US Fish and Wildlife Service (USFWS) compiled habitat information for many diadromous species to create a snapshot of the current and historic distribution in Maine and is available from the USFWS Northeast Regional Office's data website (USFWS 2013).
+The purpose of this project was to identify, based on the best available information, the current and historic geographic distribution of 12 diadromous (sea-run) fish species in Maine.

 To begin this process, available digital data depicting current and historic extent of each species was presented on a series of paper maps.
 These maps were distributed throughout the state and reviewed by fisheries biologists, including representatives from government agencies, non-government organizations and private individuals.
 Reviewers edited the maps on the basis of their personal knowledge, institutional knowledge and review of existing data and documents, both published and unpublished.
-These maps were then collated and coded in a networked hydrography dataset (the most detailed available National Hydrography Dataset[NHD]) resulting in one GIS layer (a line Feature Class) for each fish species.
+These maps were then collated and coded in a networked hydrography dataset (the most detailed available National Hydrography Dataset) resulting in one GIS layer (a line Feature Class) for each fish species.
 Each Feature Class shows the user the current and historic extent of the species and the sources used to delineate that extent.
 The Feature Class can be used alone but is most useful when joined back to the NHD as an event table, thus making additional data available (e.g. feature names, flow, etc.).
 The 'AmericanShad' feature class specifically identifies the current and historic distribution of American shad in Maine (USFWS 1982).